fpoconn/spotify-web/README.md

 The Spotify app uses Express as a way to allow Cross-Origin requests.

-With a redirect URI of 'http://localhost:4200', you can simply run these 2 commands:
+With a redirect URI of 'http://localhost:4200', simply run these commands after cloning the repositor:

 ```
+> npm install
 > ng build --watch
 > node server
 ```

-If redirect URI has a base href, for example 'http://localhost:8080/spotify', use the base href option.
+If redirect URI includes a base href, for example 'http://localhost:8080/spotify', use the base href option.
 ```
 > ng build -bh /spotify --watch